by Laurie Szott-Rogers

 How did you go about developing your particular approach to your business?

-When I have inspiration to blend and create new product then I do that.
-My muse is taking me toward writing at the moment and teaching- earth spirit medicine and intuitive counseling.
+When I have an inspiration to blend and create product then I do that.
+My muse was slanted toward writing and teaching for a long time.
+Now it is more oriented to developing e-courses, making self-study easy.

 Robert’s love is researching, teaching and writing about plants in this area.
 He is authentically fascinated and keeps his relationship with plants, and now mushrooms alive through daily interaction.
 Having been store owners we are happy to move our product to people who have much influence on others, (the store owners), and feel we have insight into their needs, as we have been in their careers.